Package reference

 - expand_state(external_id: str, low: Any | None = None, high: Any | None = None) None [source]

-Like set_state, but only sets state if the proposed state is outside the stored state.
-That is if e.g. low is lower than the stored low.
+Only set/update state if the proposed state is outside the stored state.

 - Parameters: